SnowyMouse/invader/README.md

   -h --help                    Show this list of options.
   -H --bump-height <height>    Set the apparent bumpmap height from 0.0 to 1.0.
-                               Default (new tag): 0.026 -i --info                    Show license and credits.
+                               Default (new tag): 0.026 -i --info                    Show credits, source info, and other info.
   -I --ignore-tag              Ignore the tag data if the tag exists.
   -M --mipmap-count <count>    Set maximum mipmaps.
 Default (new tag): 32767 -n --allow-non-power-of-two  Allow color plates with non-power-of-two,
                                non-interface bitmaps.
   -p --bump-palettize <val>    Set the bumpmap palettization setting.
 Can be:
                                off or on.
-Default (new tag): off -P --fs-path                 Use a filesystem path for the data.
+Default (new tag): off -P --fs-path                 Use a filesystem path for the tag.
   -r --reg-point-hack <val>    Ignore sequence borders when calculating
                                registration point (AKA 'filthy sprite bug
                                fix').
 Can be: off or on.
 Default (new tag): off